 Cities are basic engines for economic growth, job creation, and investment attraction.
-The quality of economic development planning and city management is extremely important when it comes to the generation of prosperity and welfare of cities.
+The quality of economic development planning and the city's financial management are extremely important when it comes to the generation of prosperity and welfare of cities.

 Member states on one side, and the international community on the other, are recognizing the importance of Local Economic Development (LED) as an unavoidable source of sustainable, equitable economic growth.
 LED offers local governments, the private and not-for-profit sectors, and local communities the opportunity to work together to improve the local economy, focusing on competitiveness enhancement, sustainable and equitable growth.